nidkil/setting-up-an-open-source-repo/docs/sections/6-misc/roadmap.md

  - [ ] CLI demo generated with [svg-term-cli](https://github.com/marionebl/svg-term-cli).
  - [ ] Add babel instructions.
  - [ ] Multi repository setup with [Lerna](https://lernajs.io/).
+ - [ ] [Snyk](https://snyk.io/) is a developer-first solution that automates finding & fixing vulnerabilities in dependencies.
  - [x] Change format of this repo to [docsify](https://github.com/docsifyjs/docsify). docsify is a magical documentation site generator.
 It will make maintaining this document much easier.
 Also add it as a component to Setting Up an Open Source Repository.
  - [x] [Bili](https://github.com/egoist/bili) is a zero-config library bundler that uses [Rollup](https://github.com/rollup/rollup) under the hood.
 A module bundler compiles small pieces of code into something larger and more complex, such as a library or application.
  - [x] [Travis CI](https://travis-ci.org/) to test and deploy with confidence.
 Easily sync your GitHub projects with Travis CI and you’ll be testing your code in minutes!